Sikh temple provides shelter for hundreds of Oroville Dam evacuees

 Security guards, teachers, farmers and other members of the Central Valley’s large Sikh community poured into the two-story Gurdwara Sahib Sikh temple in West Sacramento late Sunday while fleeing potential flooding along the Highway 70 corridor south of Oroville.
 They brought with them relatives and just the clothes on their backs after receiving phone alerts ordering them to evacuate immediately.

-Upon arrival, more than 200 evacuees received toiletries, bedding and tasty vegetarian meals served by the temple’s staff of 19, who worked through the night to house everybody, said temple manager Ranjeet Singh, who was clad in a blue turban and looking tired but happy.
+More than 200 evacuees received toiletries, bedding and tasty vegetarian meals served by the temple’s staff of 19, who worked through the night to house everybody, said temple manager Ranjeet Singh, who was clad in a blue turban and looked tired but happy.

 The West Sacramento temple complex, at more than 50,000 square feet, is believed to be the largest evacuation shelter in Sacramento as nearly 200,000 people fled the zone beneath the Oroville Dam.
 The Sacramento Sikh Temple in Rio Linda reported taking in 50 to 60 families fleeing the flood zone.

-“We have all races - black, white, Asian and Hispanic,” said Singh Mundy.
+“We have all races – black, white, Asian and Hispanic,” Singh Mundy said.
 “There is no tobacco or alcohol, and all our meals are vegetarian.”

 While about half of those who took shelter eventually left to move in with relatives, others planned to stay until the evacuation order was lifted.